1. About co-dydramol

 9. Cautions with other medicines

-Some medicines interfere with the way co-dydramol works.
+Some medicines can affect the way co-dydramol works.

 Tell your doctor if you're taking these medicines before you start taking co-dydramol: